 OPENING STATEMENT OF HON.
-DAVE DURENBERGER, A U.S. SENATOR FROM MINNESOTA towards bringing that home to us.
+DAVE DURENBERGER, A U.S. SENATOR FROM MINNESOTA

 Senator DURENBERGER.
 Mr. Chairman, thank you for your comments.
 Jenifer and Joshua, both, thank you very much for coming.
 I would like to make an observation, first, about a couple of points that Senator Mitchell made.